 3. While trying on a new helmet, ensure it is level with your head and covers the upper part of your forehead but does not obstruct your view.

-The straps need to be placed comfortably beneath your chin, allowing sufficient room for just the fingers of one hand to slide between your skin and the straps.
+Place the straps comfortably beneath your chin, leaving enough room for only the fingers of one hand to slide between your skin and the straps.
 Ensure that a properly fitted helmet provides the desired protection.

 So, make sure you choose one that’s comfortable and secure before hitting the road.